echiner/GFTMasterBigDataUPV/exercise0_setup/README.md

 2. Uncompress
 3. Run

-In any case, you can just do it using command line as explained in the following subsections, or use the Docker Dashboard.
+In any case, you can just do it using command line as explained in the following subsections, or use the **Docker Dashboard**.

 ### Starting and stopping things